Nkeramov/bash_scripts/README.md

 Make sure your password is at least 12 characters long.

-The version may not be specified, in which case the latest version will be installed
+The version may not be specified, in which case the latest version will be installed.

 Adds environment variables:
   1. `NIFI_VERSION`